-Welcome message from Chief of Police Mark Sink
+Message from Chief of Police, Mark Sink

 Welcome to the Lexington Police Department.
 The men and women that make up the Lexington Police Department are committed to making Lexington safe for its residents and visitors.

-Integrity, Service, Honor, Professionalism...Become one of us!
+Integrity, Service, Honor, Professionalism

 The department consists of 54 sworn officers, 11 civilians, 5 reserve officers and 4 school guards.
 While each has specific areas of responsibilities, all work together to ensure Lexington is a safe place to live.

 Captain Michael Hunt commands the Investigation Division that is responsible for investigating major crimes and drug investigations.
 The division is made of two teams, detectives and vice.
 Each team has a lieutenant, a sergeant and seasoned officers with experience in their field.
 Detectives handle serious crime including murder, rape, robbery, burglary, larceny, aggravated assault, auto theft and fraud.
 Vice is responsible for drug, alcohol and prostitution violations.

 Captain Scott Shoaf commands the Uniformed Division that is responsible for providing 24 hour protection by responding to 911 emergency calls, enforcing traffic laws and investigating traffic crashes.
 Each patrol team is made up of a lieutenant, a sergeant and 6 officers.
 Special Operations falls under Captain Shoaf's command as well, addressing neighborhood problems, traffic complaints, school security, animal issues and parking enforcement.

 For additional information or suggestions please contact us.

 If you would like to view the department's organizational chart, click here.